Tyrese Haliburton NBA Preview vs. the Bucks

 Tyrese Haliburton Insights vs. the Bucks

-- Haliburton's opponents, the Bucks, have one of the fastest offensive tempos, ranking ninth, averaging 104.8 possessions per game, while his Pacers average 106.2 per game, which ranks 15th among NBA teams.
+- Haliburton's opponents, the Bucks, have one of the fastest offensive tempos, ranking seventh, averaging 104.9 possessions per game, while his Pacers average 106.2 per game, which ranks 12th among NBA teams.

-- The Bucks are the 19th-ranked team in the NBA, conceding 43.8 rebounds per contest.
+- Defensively, the Bucks are 24th in the league, conceding 119 points per game.

-- Allowing 26.4 assists per contest, the Bucks are the 15th-ranked squad in the league.
+- The Bucks are the 15th-ranked team in the NBA, giving up 26.3 assists per contest.

-- Looking at 3-pointers, the Bucks are ranked sixth in the league, allowing 11.5 makes per game.
+- In terms of 3-pointers, the Bucks are sixth in the NBA, conceding 11.3 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!